Skip to main content

 DeploymentDaemonSet (Agent mode, one pod per node)

-Log formatJSON parsing applied only to pods labelled mif.moreh.io/log.format=json
+Log formatJSON parsing applied to pods labelled mif.moreh.io/log.format=json, and always to AIGateway pods

 Tolerationsunschedulable, compute, amd.com/gpu